EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

                   )
 ```

-If you are not using one of TwinStrand's DuplexSeq :tm: Mutagenesis Panels, then
+If you are not using one of TwinStrand's DuplexSeq™ Mutagenesis Panels, then
 you will add your target regions' metadata using a custom_regions_file.
 Use parameters to indicate your file's file path, delimiter, and whether
 the region ranges are 0-based or 1-based.